msearle5/xygos/docs/command.rst

   taken off, and may in fact be dropped if there is no room for it in your inventory.
 Wielding ammunition will add it to an empty slot in your quiver and prompt you to replace a type of ammunition if your quiver is already full.
+Cyberware cannot usually be worn - you must go to the Cyber Salon to fit it.
 This command takes some energy.

 Take off equipment (``t``) or Take off equipment (``T``) Use this command to take off a piece of equipment and return it to your inventory.
-Occasionally, you will run into a cursed item which cannot be removed.
-These items normally penalize you in some way and cannot be taken off until the curse is removed.
+Occasionally, you will run into a magnetized item which cannot be removed.
+These items normally penalize you in some way and cannot be taken off until the fault is removed, though in the case of lamps you can wait until it runs out of power instead.
 If there is no room in your inventory for the item, your pack will overflow and you will drop the item after taking it off.
 You may also remove ammunition from your quiver with this command.
+Cyberware cannot usually be removed - you must go to the Cyber Salon to remove it.
 This command takes some energy.

 Movement Commands
 =================